 In 2018, The Bridge opened Rita’s House, offering affordable rental housing in an innovative intentional community for youth ages 18-21 experiencing homelessness.
-In 2019, The Bridge repositioned our Transitions Program to open Marlene’s Place, the first and only site-based transitional living program specifically for pregnant or parenting youth experiencing homelessness (ages 16-20) and their children (ages 0-3) in Hennepin County, to address the critical lack of services available for these youth.
-In 2020, The Bridge expanded programming for this population with the opening of Gloria’s Place, the only emergency shelter in Minnesota for unaccompanied parenting youth experiencing homelessness and their children.
+In 2019, The Bridge evolved our Transitions Program into Marlene’s Place, the first and only site-based transitional living program specifically for pregnant or parenting youth experiencing homelessness (ages 16-20) and their children (ages 0-3) in Hennepin County.
+In 2020, The Bridge expanded programming for this population with the opening of Gloria’s Place, the only emergency shelter in Minnesota for unaccompanied minor parenting youth experiencing homelessness and their children.

 For over 50 years, The Bridge has pioneered innovative services and served as a model for effective programming for youth experiencing homelessness and their families.
 What started as one of the first programs in the Twin Cities and the nation to provide refuge from child abuse, teen prostitution, drug abuse, and domestic violence, is today one of the most respected nonprofits in the country serving youth experiencing homelessness.
-While our programs have evolved to meet the changing times, The Bridge has maintained commitment to homeless and runaway youth: sheltering thousands of youth in crisis, reuniting families, preventing youth homelessness, and helping youth become healthy, productive adults.
+While programs have evolved to meet the changing needs of youth, The Bridge has maintained commitment to youth experiencing homelessness, sheltering thousands of youth in crisis, reuniting families, preventing youth homelessness, and empowering youth to become healthy, productive adults